PrefectHQ/prefect/docs/api-ref/overview.md

     The Prefect REST API documentation for locally run open-source Prefect servers is also available in the [Prefect REST API Reference](/api-ref/rest-api-reference/).

 !!! info "Prefect Cloud API rate limits"
-    The Prefect Cloud API enforces rate limits enable us to control the number of requests any given app can make on the platform.
+    The Prefect Cloud API enforces rate limits, restricting the number of requests that a single client can make in a given time period.
 It ensures that, when you make an API call, you get a response.
 See [Prefect Cloud API Rate Limits](/ui/rate-limits/) for details.